Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 (Commonly referred to as the Ice Age Generation)

 This problem stemmed from concepts within Japan’s employment system, such as the ‘one-shot job hunt’ and ‘seniority-based promotion’.
+Consequently, failing in the job hunt once had a profoundly serious impact on subsequent career paths.

 The effects of ‘low income’ also made marriage difficult and created problems regarding retirement savings and pensions.